Microsoft Surface Laptop 4 unveiled with one major upgrade — Price, release date, specs and more

 Surface Laptop 4 display

 With a 3:2 aspect ratio, these screens are about getting work done as much as they about watching movies or shows.
-That tall, narrow shape lends itself to seeing more on web pages or scrolling down lengthy spreadsheets or documents.
+That tall, narrow shape lends itself to viewing more content on web pages or seeing more info as you scroll down lengthy spreadsheets or documents.

 Surface Laptop 4 keyboard, speakers and webcam